AdobeDocs/experience-manager-cloud-service.en/help/journey-documentation/documentation-journeys.md

 ## What Journeys Are There? {#journeys}

 There are a number of Documentation Journeys already available to you.
-Since each journey is designed as a narrative, please start with the introduction and read all the way through in order to get a full understanding of the topic in the context of AEM.
+Since each journey is designed as a narrative, please start with the introduction and read all the way through so you can get a full understanding of the topic in the context of AEM.

 |Journey|Description|
 |---|---|